MiRitter87/trading-cockpit-frontend/README.md

 Once a scan has been finished you can view the results in the scan result view.
 The table shows instruments with their indicator values.
 You can sort the list by multiple indicators by clicking on the 'sort' button.
 Each table row provides a button that allows you to open a chart for the given instrument.
 Indicator columns can be set to visible or invisible according to your needs.

 There is also a function to compare a list of instruments.
-You can choose instruments by clicking on the scale button and then selecting instruments from the list popup.
+You can choose instruments by clicking on the scale button and then selecting instruments from the list Pop-up.
 This helps you to directly compare only those instruments you are interested in.

-The scan result view offers nine templates.
+The scan result view offers ten templates.

 - All (Default template, loads all scanned instruments)
 - Minervini Trend Template (Instruments in a Stage 2 uptrend)